DataDog/integrations-core/docs/developer/tutorials/snmp/tools.md

 ### From the Docker Agent container

-If you want to run `snmpget`/`snmpwalk` and `tcpdump` from the Docker Agent container you can install then as follow.
+If you want to run `snmpget`, `snmpwalk`, and `tcpdump` from the Docker Agent container you can install them by running the following commands (in the container):

-From the Docker Agent container:

 ```
 apt update